DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Architectures.md

     - Large networks can have thousands of APs

 - Autonomous APs can also function in the modes covered in the previous video:
-    - REPEATER
+    - Repeater
-    - OUTDOOR BRIDGE
+    - Outdoor Bridge
-    - WORKGROUP BRIDGE
+    - Workgroup Bridge

 ---